utharanambiar/skin_cancer_detect_app/README.md

-# Fruits and Veggies Detector with 30+ Categories (by Yashwardhan Deshmukh)
+# Skin Cancer Detector with 7 Categories

 A new Flutter project involving On-Device Machine Learning.
-Assets include images and the trained .tflite file. info.plist and android xml file has been modified to allow camera and gallery access.
+Assets include images and the trained .tflite file. info.plist and android xml file has been modified to allow gallery access.
-You can clone this repo and sign the app on your iOS or android and test it out urself!

 ## Getting Started